SandwichGuy11/Auto_Virtual_Piano/README.md

 # Auto Virtual Piano
-This program is for programs similar to Virtual Piano.
+This program is for autoplaying notes in the Virtual Piano website, or similar piano apps.

-Description here
+This program takes a sheet (txt file) and allows the user to iterate through the notes and play it after pressing the assigned key.